-Audrey served as interim president of the Blue Cross Blue Shield of Massachusetts Foundation in 2005, helping to shape the Foundation's policies and supporting the Roadmap to Coverage initiative that led to Massachusetts' landmark 2006 universal health care law.
-She joined Blue Cross Blue Shield of Massachusetts in 2007, where she focused on medical cost and care management initiatives over the next six years before returning to the Foundation to become its president.
+Audrey served as interim president of the Blue Cross Blue Shield of Massachusetts Foundation in 2005, helping to shape the foundation's policies and supporting the Roadmap to Coverage initiative that led to Massachusetts' landmark 2006 universal health care law.
+She joined Blue Cross Blue Shield of Massachusetts in 2007 and focused on medical cost and care management initiatives over the next six years before returning to the Foundation to become its president in 2013.

-Audrey's other professional experience includes chief operating officer of Neighborhood Health Plan, executive director for the Boston Mayor's Advisory Committee on Health Care, associate commissioner of Massachusetts's Department of Mental Health, and assistant budget director for the Massachusetts Executive Office for Administration and Finance.
+Previously, Audrey served as chief operating officer of Neighborhood Health Plan, executive director for the Boston Mayor's Advisory Committee on Health Care, associate commissioner of Massachusetts' Department of Mental Health, and assistant budget director for the Massachusetts Executive Office for Administration and Finance.

-She is widely recognized for her expertise in all aspects of health care and is often called upon to serve on committees and task forces around the state, such as the Mayor's Advisory Committee on Addiction & Recovery (Boston), the MA House of Representatives Legislative Working Group on Managed Care Organizations and the Attorney General’s Advisory Task Force on Community Benefits.
-Audrey is also a sought after speaker on the local and national health care scene.
+Audrey is widely recognized for her expertise in all aspects of health care and is often called upon to serve on committees and task forces around the state, including the Mayor's Advisory Committee on Addiction & Recovery in Boston, the Massachusetts House of Representatives Legislative Working Group on Managed Care Organizations, the Attorney General’s Advisory Task Force on Community Benefits, the State Advisory Committee on Behavioral Health Public Awareness and the Middlesex County Restoration Center Commission .
+She is also a sought-after speaker in the local and national health care field.